IbrahimGazzar/alx-higher_level_programming/README.md

-This repository contains practice over Python code and scripts for the ALX SE program
+This folder contains introductory practice for mySQL and relational databases